MrMarlonM/product-survey-analysis/README.md

 The logic of the program can be seen in the presented flow chart:

 ![Flow chart of the program](documentation/flowchart.webp)

-## User Stories
-### First Time Visitor
-- I want to understand the purpose of the program
-- I want to be able to directly start analyzing some data
-- I want to get a clear and concise instruction

-### Frequent Visitor
-- I want to analyze more surveys easily
-- I want to download the result
-- I want to get a more in-depth analysis

 ## Technologies Used
 ### Languages